 How often do you need to use your combination inhaler?

 You should take your combination inhaler as prescribed, every day, even when you're feeling well.
 This is because it's designed to work away in the background to prevent inflammation in your airways and to relieve ongoing symptoms.

 As with any type of inhaler it's very important to take your combination inhaler in the right way.
 Ask your GP, asthma nurse or pharmacist to show you the right technique.

-Using your combination inhaler as prescribed, you should notice fewer symptoms, better sleep, and that you're able to do more.
-You'll probably need your reliever inhaler (usually blue) less often.
+As long as you're taking your combination inhaler as prescribed, you should start to see improvements within a few days.
+You may notice fewer symptoms, better sleep, and that you're able to do more.
+You'll probably need your reliever inhaler (usually blue) less often too.

 Possible side effects of combination inhalers

-There’s a low risk of side effects when using long-acting reliever inhalers and preventer inhalers separately.
-So as long as you’re taking your combination inhaler as prescribed, it’s unlikely you will experience any side effects.
-If you do, these might include a sore tongue, hoarse voice and/or a mouth infection called thrush.
+As long as you’re taking your combination inhaler as prescribed, and using the best technique, the risk of side effects is low.
+Side effects might include a sore tongue, hoarse voice and/or a mouth infection called thrush.

 Next review due April 2019